A double killer who hunted down and murdered his estranged wife and her mother is facing life behind bars.

 Officers swooped and arrested him.

 He made no comment in interview, but today pleaded guilty to the two murders.
+He will be sentenced later today.

 Det Ch Supt Mark Payne said: “This was a pre-meditated, cowardly attack by a man with a history of violence towards women.